tlockhart/Error-Teapot/README.md

     1. mysql -u root -p [ENTER]
     2. Enter your MySQL password [ENTER]
     3. source schema.sql [ENTER]
-    5. Create a .env file in the project root, containing a database object with your MySql database credentials.
+    5. Create a .env file in the project root, containing a database object with your MySQL database credentials.
 Use the following syntax:
         1. DATABASE_URL="mysql://id:password@host:mySQLPort/databaseName"
 ### Execute Program
 1. In Bash, enter the following command in the Avant directory, to start the server.